Iki Island: Iki Province

+Modern period

 Following the Meiji Restoration, the islands became part of "Hirado Prefecture" from 1871, which then became part of Nagasaki Prefecture.

 The islands were fortified with numerous coastal artillery batteries during World War II, but did not experience any combat.
 Remains of these fortifications can be found on the island of Wakamiyajima, north of the main Iki Island.
 On November 18, 1948, Lt.
 William Downham, from the USAF 36th Fighter Group stationed at Ashiya Air Field, experienced engine failure in his North American P-51 Mustang while patrolling the Korea Strait between Japan and the Korean Peninsula.
 He successfully parachuted onto Iki Island.

 In the 1960s and 1970s, in particularly the town of Iki, the islanders were notorious for overfishing, but blamed declining catches on the local species of whales and dolphins.
 In 1977, the local fishermen invited television companies to film the mass slaughter of dolphins.
 In response, activists heavily condemned the fishermen's acts of killing the dolphins.
 In view of the already endangered Japanese amberjack, the local town government banned large-scale, commercial fishing of Japanese amberjack after 1982.

+A group of small scale fishermen in 2016 were reported as fighting back against this overfishing.
+As of 2018 fishermen are protesting against large vessels from Mainland Japan overfishing around Iki island.

+In popular culture

+The island features in the 2020 video game Ghost of Tsushima.
+It is an expansion pack for the game with the main game taking place on Tsushima.